gamemann/Steam-Link-Setup-And-Issues-On-Raspberry-Pi/README.md

 ![Graph 2](images/sl01/snapshots/2/Screenshot.png)

 ### More Information
-Here's the outputs of additional commands giving more information on this device.
+Here are the outputs of additional commands giving more information on this device.

 ```bash
 # Kernel